perezdanyer/cmssw/Alignment/OfflineValidation/test/examples/README.md

 cd $CMSSW_BASE/src/Alignment/OfflineValidation/test/examples/example_json_jetHT/JetHT/single/fullExample/prompt
 ```

 Check that you have write access to the default output directory used by the CRAB.
-By default the shared EOS space of the tracker validation group at CERN is used.
+By default the shared EOS space of the tracker alignment group at CERN is used.

 ```
 crab checkwrite --site=T2_CH_CERN --lfn=/store/group/alca_trackeralign/`whoami`